co-demos/crudity-boilerplate/README.md

 ### logs

 - **v.0.1 / 2019-12-11** :
   first draft of the application.
-Tests with local ES db
+Adding models for parameters on endpoints.
+Discovering FastAPI.
+Tests with local ES db...